Blockchainbrett/crypto-art-digest/posts/firstpost.md

 made an art piece just for that moment.
 Hasnt been bidding for a while.
 Anonymous.
-* sebcl - Created the Momus Collection which is the largest collection of crypto art pieces to date.
+* sebcl - Created the Momus Collection which is the largest collection of crypto art pieces to date, over 400 pieces of art.
 Was from the very early days alongside VK crypto.
 Also hasnt been bidding as much recently.
-I think is Anonymous.
+I think he is Anonymous.
 * Moderats - Has been and still is placing some of the largest bids on the platform.
 Most consistent whale to date.
+Anonymous.
 * Whaleshark - More recently has become the most known crypto art whale.
 Spreading the love to many artists and no stranger to any of them, with clearly doing research on the classics to the newests releases.
 You can depend on Whaleshark to have more than one peice of any serious crypto artist.
+He is soon to dethrone the Momus Collection nearing 400 pieces of art.
 * Token Angels - A whale nonetheless, he has bought up several of all the high profile artists.
 You'll see him everywhere.
 Notably holds the 6th largest crypto art purchase of all time... the Banksta Xcopy mentioned above.